fabriciopirini/decision-making-app/README.md

 # Decision Making App

-App to pick a random Todo task using React, Babel and live-server.
+App to pick a random Todo task using React, Babel and Webpack.